Fact Sheet - Open Access Information for Citizens

 How do agencies release open access information?
 Is there a charge?

-All open access information must be available free of charge on an agency’s website, unless this would impose an unreasonable additional cost on the agency.
-If this is the case, at least one alternative method of access must be free of charge.
+All open access information must be available free of charge on an agency’s website, unless this would impose an unreasonable additional cost on the agency16.
+If this is the case, at least one alternative method of access must be free of charge17.
 Therefore, agencies may charge for open access information only if it is available for free in at least one other format.

-In addition to online publishing requirements, local councils must also make open access information available for inspection and copying at council offices.
-Local councils may impose copying charges “not exceeding the reasonable cost of photocopying”.
+In addition to online publishing requirements, local councils must also make open access information available for inspection and copying at council offices18.
+Local councils may impose copying charges “not exceeding the reasonable cost of photocopying”19.

 Does the public interest test apply to open access information?